mnnayeck/db-anonymiser/README.txt

 - Java 17
 - The jar file of the dbanonymiser
 - a config file in JSON format to anonymise the database
-- Supported databases: MS SQL Server, PostgreSQL, Oracle (untested)
+- Supported databases: MS SQL Server, PostgreSQL, Oracle

 To run the program, you have to launch it with a JSON file as argument.